 Typically, the aggregate High device thread CPU time ratio (deprecated) displays higher ratios of time spent by devices under a high CPU condition.
 Those ratios may be unrealistically high for devices with multiple-core CPUs for the same reasons as explained above for its associated warning.
 Preferably use the aggregate High device overall CPU time ratio.

-The aggregate High application thread CPU time ratio lets you find applications with high CPU consumption or, when applied to binaries, compare the different versions of a same application and see which one stays longer in a high CPU condition.
+The aggregate High application thread CPU time ratio lets you find applications with high CPU consumption or, when applied to binaries, compare

-• Changing the thresholds of High CPU warnings
+Changing the thresholds of High CPU warnings